robertsdotpm/p2pd/docs/source/built/toxiproxy.rst

 add_slicer(n, v, ug)
 ^^^^^^^^^^^^^^^^^^^^^^^^
-When you call recv with BSD sockets and TCP you may receive some or all of your data.
+When you call recv on sockets with TCP you may receive some or all of your data.
 Some people assume that recv corresponds to each send but in reality TCP is a stream-oriented protocol.
 The slicer takes received data and splits them up into multiple sends.